 - Nancy Andreasen

-Arvind Easwaran is an Assistant Professor in the School of Computer Science and Engineering at NTU, Singapore.
+Arvind Easwaran is an Associate Professor in the School of Computer Science and Engineering at Nanyang Technological University (NTU), Singapore.
 He received a PhD degree in Computer and Information Science from the University of Pennsylvania, USA, in 2008.
-Prior to joining NTU in 2013, he has been an Invited Research Scientist in the Polytechnic Institute of Porto, Portugal, during 2009-2010 and a R&D Scientist in Honeywell, USA, during 2011-2012.
+Prior to joining NTU in 2013, he has been an Invited Research Scientist at the Polytechnic Institute of Porto, Portugal, between 2009 and 2010, and a Research & Development Scientist at Honeywell Aerospace, USA, between 2010 and 2012.
+He is a ACM Distinguished Speaker since 2018 and a Cluster Director in the Future Mobility Solutions research programme at the Energy Research Institute @ NTU.

 Cyber-Physical Systems (CPS) encompass systems in which the cyber world of computation and communication closely interacts with the physical world of sensors and actuators.
 These are highly networked and deeply embedded systems such as those found in modern day aircrafts, automotives, factories, medical devices, smart phones, electric grids, etc. From driver-less cars and air traffic management using sense and avoid, to plug-and-play operating rooms and smart electric grids that integrate traditional and renewable energy sources, intelligent automation of an enormous scale is finding its way into many of these systems.